UPDATED ON SEPTEMBER 14, 2017: Original article published on November 17, 2016.

 - Content Type

 For the sake of simplicity, I highly recommend using a mobile calendar instead.
-If you use Google Calendar, you can create a calendar just for your content calendar.
+If you use Google Calendar, you can create a calendar just for your content plan.
 You will be able to assign a date for when you want to publish it as well as reminders before to help you plan and create the content you are wanting to publish.

 4. Write When You Feel Like It